andreasstamos/ntuaflix/cli-client/documentation.md

 ## `bygenre`

-Searches for titles using criteria.
+Searches for Titles using criteria.
 Requires authentication.

 **Usage**: